Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 You can now interrogate your code and see where you should devote your time to improving it.

+Special note on style: Developing python software in a ***modular*** manner assists with debugging and time profiling.

 # Loops and vectorising code with numpy and pandas